In Brief

 It is proof of His.

-The memory is still sacred.
-It is just no longer yours to boast about.
-And that is the best news you have ever received — because a confession that you authored could be revoked.
-A confession the Spirit placed in your mouth is as permanent as the God who gave it.
+So the memory is still sacred.
+It is only no longer yours to boast about — and that is the best news you have ever been given, because the God who placed that confession in your mouth is the same God who will never let you go.
+A confession you authored could be revoked.
+A confession the Spirit gave is as permanent as the God who gave it.